 Work with the doctor to develop a treatment plan for your child.
 Options include:

-, the proteins causing the damage to the myelin are removed from the blood.
-During the plasma exchange, fresh plasma is added back to the blood.
+plasma exchange, the proteins causing the damage to the myelin are removed from the blood.
+During the plasma exchange, fresh plasma is added to the blood.

 Depending on the symptoms, the doctor may recommend that your child works with a: Physical therapist to help with muscle strength and tone, dexterity, and walking ability—Participating in a regular exercise program may also be helpful.Speech/language pathologistOccupational therapist to help with daily living tasksPsychologist or therapist to help with coping skills

 Your child may also need support from teachers and staff at school.

 Some people with MS have found alternative treatments, such as

 helpful.
 If you are interested in these types of treatments for your child, talk to the doctor.

 There are no guidelines for preventing MS. There may be some steps that you can take to prevent your child from having flare-ups, for example: Give your child medications as prescribed.Have your child avoid hot weather and hot baths and showers.Be sure that your child gets adequate rest.Encourage your child to exercise regularly.Have your child learn stress reduction techniques.